Optimal ratcheting of dividend payout under Brownian motion surplus: Optimal Dividend Ratcheting Problem

 It is also easy to observe that $V(x,c)$ is non-decreasing in $x$ and non-increasing in $c$.

-We emphasis again, the problem \eqref{value} is an optimal stochastic control problem with path-dependent control constraint.
-Unlike those standard stochastic control problems in \cite{YZ99}, there seems no general way to deal with such new type of stochastic control problems.
+We emphasis again, the problem \eqref{value} is an optimal stochastic control problem with self-path-dependent control constraint, that is, the value of $\DD_t$ will affect the choice of $\DD_s$ for any time $s>t$.
+Unlike those standard stochastic control problems studied in \cite{YZ99}, there seems no uniform way to deal with such type of stochastic control problems.
 This paper proposes a PDE method to tackle the problem \eqref{value}.
 To this end, we need first to give its HJB equation.
 Since the boundary value is required for the HJB equation, let us start with the boundary case.